 You’ve spent countless hours picking out just the right invitation suite, and possibly months agonizing over every little detail from the wording to the printing (Still in the early phases?
 Check out our article on Wedding Invitation Wording).
 The last part of the equation is to make sure these beauties are delivered to your loved ones with care.
-Take a few moments to plan using our invitation mailing tips below; I promise it will be worth the effort!
+Take a few moments to plan using our invitation mailing tips; I promise it will be worth the effort!
 Read on below for our guide on mailing wedding invitations…